tuchandra/routing/README.md

 ## Included Files
 These files are based off Isaac Johnson's work in his [route-externalities](https://github.com/joh12041/route-externalities/) repository.

 `grid_creation.py <input GeoJSON file> <output folder>` - this takes a GeoJSON file representing a city (we use Chicago) and creates a square grid for the city.
 Takes as arguments the aforementioned GeoJSON file and an output folder.
-This is the only file that takes command line inputs.
+This is the only file that takes command line inputs, but we include the GeoJSON file used in `main/data/chicago_boundary.geojson`

 `generate_od_pairs.py` - takes the grids from above and generates origin-destination pairs (OD pairs).